Make It Or Break It Crafts – DIY Pillow

 - Just move your embroidery hoop around the pillow to make the knots.
 I like the embroidery hoop because it holds the fabric tight.
 It is so much easier to tie a french knot when the fabric is in a hoop.

-Don’t worry if you circles are all exactly the same.
+Don’t worry if your circles are all exactly the same.
 What makes this pillow look so great is that it isn’t perfect.
 It’s loose and fun.

 You can even see that my knots aren’t exactly the same.
-But it doesn’t matter.
+But it doesn’t matter either.

 If you are enjoying my blog, you can sign up to receive my blog updates here. .